Best Laptops for Mechanical Engineering Students

 Can I use a gaming laptop for mechanical engineering?

-Yes, and I’d actually recommend it for most students.
+Yes, and for most students it’s the recommended route.
 Gaming laptops pack dedicated GPUs, fast processors, and plenty of RAM, which is exactly what CAD software and simulations demand.
 The Lenovo Legion 5i Pro, HP Victus, and Dell G5 on this list are all gaming laptops that handle SolidWorks, AutoCAD, and ANSYS without issues.
 The only downside is battery life, as gaming laptops typically last 4-6 hours compared to 8-10 hours on business laptops.

 Is 8GB RAM enough for mechanical engineering students?